 The MSMS Program is a two-year program that includes 36 credit hours of course work at the graduate level that includes experiences in didactic instruction, problem-based learning and research.
 A Master of Science in Medical Science degree is earned upon completion of the program with a minimum grade point average of 3.00.
 MSMS students may choose to apply to medical school during their first or second year in the program but only students who complete the full 2-year academic curriculum will earn the MSMS degree.
 This program does not guarantee admission into the IU School of Medicine.

-All admitted students are required to complete an intensive summer Medical College Admission Test Preparation Program offered at Indiana University School of Medicine before starting the graduate MSMS curriculum in the fall semester.
-(THE MCAT PREPARATION PROGRAM IS CURRENTLY UNDER REVIEW DUE TO THE REVISION OF THE AAMC MCAT EXAM)
+All admitted students are required to complete an intensive summer Medical College Admission Test Preparation course offered at Indiana University School of Medicine before starting the graduate MSMS curriculum in the fall semester.

 In 1994, a faculty committee appointed by the Dean of Indiana University School of Medicine, Walter Daly, M.D., reviewed the recruitment and retention of disadvantaged and underrepresented minority students at Indiana University School of Medicine and recommended the formation of a premedical postbaccalaureate program as a pilot project, to replace the Modified Curricular Program.
 The program was launched in the summer of 1995.
 The committee members in alphabetical order included the following: